 - All fire alarm systems shall be designed and installed to meet NFPA 72 standards and City of Midlothian adopted codes and amendments.

-- The system shall be pre-tested prior scheduling the acceptance test.
+- The complete system shall be pre-tested prior scheduling the acceptance test.

 - All initiating, notification and signaling devices shall be inspected and tested.

-- Water-flow switches shall activate an alarm within 40-50 seconds, and shall be non-silencable.
+- Water-flow switches shall activate a fire alarm within 40-50 seconds, and shall be non-silencable.
+An audible/visual notification device shall be located outside the fire riser room and be as close as possible to the FDC.

 - All alarm systems, new or replacement, shall transmit alarm, supervisory and trouble signals descriptively to the approved central station, remote supervisory station or proprietary supervising station as defined in NFPA 72, with the correct device designation and location of addressable device identification.
 Alarms shall not be permitted to be transmitted as a General Alarm or Zone condition.

-- Alarm system shall comply with approved plans.
+- The fire alarm system shall comply with approved plans.